PhilippeR26/starknet-webAuthN/README.md

 |   Edge, Opera   |          ❌          |          ✅           |      ❌      |

 > [!NOTE]
-> Works with All hardwares: Windows, Linux, Android, IOS
+> Works with these hardwares: Windows, Linux, Android

+> [!WARNING]
+> This DAPP is not working in Iphone/Chrome.
+> If somebody knows why it fail, I am interested...

 ## Usage